Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-kMtDQ0sZPAw.md

 ### Transcript

-> so anybody asked what the uh working progress items do in the future oh we haven't said and we're not gonna say until 1.0 is out
+> so anybody asked what the, working progress items do in the future oh we haven't said and we're not gonna say until 1.0 is out